porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 # Textarea

 Use Textareas in forms to help people enter and select text.
-Textareas are normally found within a form but can also be part of a modal search, or card.
 Textareas should be always accompanied by labels.

 ---